“After my marriage, I only kissed two men; my husband and the man that murdered my family”

 Please sign my petition here to produce an alternative pathway for prospective medical students with disability:

-“What it is to be human ……..Art really did matter, not to escape, but fundamentally to reflect and improve society.”
-S. Grishin
+“What it is to be human ……..Art really did matter, not to escape, but fundamentally to reflect and improve society.”S. Grishin

 Sydney heavy-weight, art star Brett Whitely is ‘put in the ring’ with an obscure Melbourne, printmaker and sculptor George Baldessin at the Ian Potter, Federation Square Gallery.
 The shared show is ‘Parallel Visions’, however apart from sharing a generation and meeting Francis Bacon, there is very little to link them.
 A fairer state rival for the brash Sydney-sider, may have been the dark and menacing Peter Booth.
-Despite the weak link it is an excellent exhibition and for Whitely fans, the collection of his work spanning his wanderings with line and continents, is intriguing and includes the English Christie series; the American Dream and hometown Bondi and the Harbour.
+It is an excellent exhibition and for Whitely fans, the collection of his work spanning his wanderings with line and continents, is intriguing and includes the English Christie series; the American Dream and hometown Bondi and the Harbour.

 Whiteley’ bold and confident work reads like a visual autobiography, tracing the influences and mood of the time.
 The Christie murders reek of Bacon’s violet influence and remains as some of his strongest work in form and colour.
 The American Dream that creates a (hotel) room within a room, is scarred with a haphazard spray of lipstick red, not typical of his earlier paintings.
 Although the area is cluttered with detail, there is a startling emptiness in the work, that may have been why the Americans rejected it; maybe it struck to close into the New York bone.